Public news and announcements are brought to you by the Horry County Public Information Office.

 Horry County Government COVID19 Operations Update

-Following the guidance from Governor McMaster and state agencies, Horry County will allow public access to its buildings with best safety practices being implemented.
+Following the guidance from Governor McMaster and state agencies, Horry County will allow public access to its buildings with the best safety practices being implemented.
 Safety measures will include:

 To help alleviate crowding in public areas, Horry County encourages individuals to continue to do business online and over the phone with county departments where possible.
 Horry County will continue to phase into operations as conditions permit, and ask for patience if wait times exist.